netdata/netdata/docs/observability-centralization-points/logs-centralization-points-with-systemd-journald/passive-journal-centralization-with-encryption-using-self-signed-certificates.md

 Repeat this process to create the certificates for all your servers.
 You can add servers as required, at any time in the future.

 Existing certificates are never re-generated.
-Typically certificates need to be revoked and new ones to be issued.
-But `systemd-journal-remote` tools do not support handling revocations.
+Typically, certificates need to be revoked and new ones to be issued.
+But `systemd-journal-remote` tools don’t support handling revocations.
 So, the only option you have to re-issue a certificate is to delete its files in `/etc/ssl/systemd-journal` and run the script again to create a new one.

 Once you run the script of each of your servers, in `/etc/ssl/systemd-journal` you will find shell scripts named `runme-on-XXX.sh`, where `XXX` are the canonical names of your servers.